theblitlabs/parity-wallet/README.md

-# StakeWallet Hardhat Project
+# Parity Wallet

-This project demonstrates a Hardhat use case for a wallet system contract named **StakeWallet**.
+This project demonstrates a Hardhat use case for a wallet system contract named **ParityWallet**.
 The contract allows participants (runners, solvers, creators, etc.) to:

 - **Add Funds:** Deposit tokens into a wallet identified by a device ID along with a designated withdrawal address.